n4ogw/so2sdr/share/help/so2sdrhelp.md

 do not generally change between different contests.
 These include station hardware, location, etc. Under "Config", this includes
-Station, General Settings, Radios/SO2R, Winkey, and Bandmap.
+Station, General Settings, Radios, SO2R, CW Devices, and Bandmap.
 Station settings are loaded as soon as the program is run.
 These settings are stored in the so2sdr.ini file in the main configuration